 - Alison Haynes – Director of Tax, Everton Football Club

-In 2015 Alison was named by Cranfield School of Management as one of the "100 Women to Watch" and in 2016 participated in the Deloitte Women on Boards Programme.
+In 2015 she was named by Cranfield School of Management as one of the "100 Women to Watch" and in 2016 participated in the Deloitte Women on Boards Programme.

-She is the author of the book "Childcare Choices and Costs" which was published by Spiramus in May 2015.
+She is also the author of "Childcare Choices and Costs" which was published by Spiramus in May 2015.

 - Craig Mailey - Director, Cox Automotive

 Craig has worked in the automotive industry for more than 30 years in various strategic, operational and marketing positions.
 He is currently Strategy and Corporate Development Director, for the UK division of the world’s largest automotive services organisation, Cox Automotive ($7 billion revenue with operations in 30 countries).

 Previous responsibilities within Cox Automotive have included the provision of strategic planning and market growth support, and assessment of new market as well as investigating opportunities for expansion into new geographies.
 These evaluations have led to strategic partnerships and alliances, mergers and acquisitions, and new market entry.